hal7df/pauls-tutorials/README.md

 We welcome your contributions!
 If you have anything to add to the wealth of knowledge contained here, or would like to improve the layout, style, or function of these pages, then please do:

 ### Submitting issues
-If you see a problem with one of the pages or would like to see an improvement with the tutorials, you may submit an issue in the (issue tracker)[https://github.com/hal7df/pauls-tutorials/issues], following these guidelines:
+If you see a problem with one of the pages or would like to see an improvement with the tutorials, you may submit an issue in the [issue tracker](https://github.com/hal7df/pauls-tutorials/issues), following these guidelines:

 #### Submission template
 For any issue you submit (regardless of its nature), please use the following template for your post: